Deception Island: Scientific research

-A number of exploring expeditions visited Deception during the peak years of whaling, including the Wilkins-Hearst expedition of 1928, when, on 16 November 1928 a Lockheed Vega was flown by Hubert Wilkins from a beach airstrip on the first successful flights in Antarctica.
+Several exploring expeditions visited Deception during the peak years of whaling, including the Wilkins-Hearst expedition of 1928, when, on 16 November 1928 a Lockheed Vega was flown by Hubert Wilkins from a beach airstrip on the first successful flights in Antarctica.

 Deception remained uninhabited for a decade, but was revisited in 1941 by the British auxiliary warship HMS Queen of Bermuda, which destroyed the oil tanks and some remaining supplies to ensure it could not be used as a German supply base.
 In 1942, an Argentine party aboard the Primero de Mayo visited and left signs and painted flags declaring the site Argentine territory; the following year, a British party with returned to remove the signs.

 In 1944, a British expedition under Lieutenant James Marr established a short-lived base on Deception Island as part of Operation Tabarin, which was carried out during the Second World War to deny safe anchorages to enemy raiding vessels and to gather meteorological data for allied shipping in the South Atlantic.
 It also had the effect of strengthening British claims to the Falkland Island Dependencies that had begun being challenged by Argentina and Chile.
 Operation Tabarin would deny use of the area to the Kriegsmarine, which was known to use remote islands as rendezvous points, and address a fear that Japan might attempt to seize the Falkland Islands.
 Following the end of the war, the research begun by Operation Tabarin continued in subsequent years, ultimately becoming the British Antarctic Survey.

 In February 1953, as part of a post-war British effort to exert sovereignty over its claimed Antarctic territories, landed a party of Royal Marines on Deception Island to destroy an Argentinian and a Chilean military base; an action known as the Deception Island incident.

+In 1960, Prof. Millett G. Morgan of Dartmouth College conducted an ambitious experiment analogous to controlled seismic tests in geology.
+But rather than creating waves in the Earth's crust, he sought to generate very-low-frequency (VLF) electromagnetic waves that would travel high up along the Earth's magnetic field lines and come back down at a “conjugate” point in Eastern Canada.
+By treating the semi-circular island as a natural “slot antenna,” in the conducting ocean Morgan and colleagues from the Falkland Island Dependency Survey measured properties to see if it might serve as a transmitting antenna that would allow them to explore properties of the magnetosphere.
+Because they found there are “leaks” through the rocks of the island, it was never used to transmit VLF waves, but it did operate as a very effective receiving antenna.
+Today there is a small exhibit on the island that describes this experiment.